AOL Radio: Partnership with CBS Radio

 On April 30, 2008, XM and AOL Radio ended their partnership due to the change in Internet royalty rates and formed a new alliance with CBS Radio.
-This announcement coincidentally came months before XM merged with Sirius Satellite Radio to form the present-day Sirius XM service.
 On June 10, 2008, a new AOL Radio player debuted with AOL's 150 pre-programmed stations as well as CBS's live and local music, news/talk, and sports stations.
 It also enabled song skipping (limited to 6 per hour) for its users, though it's not applicable on live stations.
 It also allowed users unlimited presets to their favorite stations as well as access to personal songs history.
-It was available as an app for iPhone and iOS users in the months that followed.
+It was available as an app for iPhone users in the months that followed.

 During its time, AOL Radio was mostly available to broadband users.
 However, AOL made adjustments to its radio player to also be accessible to dial-up/narrowband users.

 On February 4, 2010, AOL Radio banned users outside the U.S. from streaming online radio.
 An error message pointed to Last FM.
 "We're sorry, this station is unavailable from your current location.
 Instead, enjoy listening to...."
-Later AOL Radio content became featured on CBS Radio's Radio.com when the site launched (as of March 2021, this service is now known as Audacy).
+Later AOL Radio content became featured on CBS Radio's Radio.com when the site launched.

 Partnership with Slacker

 In October 2011, AOL ended its partnership with CBS Radio and became partners with Slacker, moving AOL's 250 pre-programmed stations to the new service.
 Listeners also accessed news and sports updates from ABC News Radio and ESPN Radio respectively.
-This changeover, however, required iPhone/iOS users to update or download the new "AOL Radio" app when it became available.
-The app was also made available to Android users months later.
-This new format allowed users to customize their stations based on their favorite songs/artists and share them with their friends.
-It also allowed songs to be favorited or banned (rather than using an out-of-five rating system) and allowed songs/artists to be banned altogether.
+This changeover, however, required iPhone users to update or download the new AOL Radio app when it became available.
+An Android app was later made available.
 To rate and create customized stations, AOL users would have to sign up with Slacker.

-Though the service was free with limited song-skipping and fewer commercials, they offered two different subscription plans--Radio Plus and Premium Radio tiers, both of which offered ad-free radio and unlimited song-skipping and offline listening, with on-demand listening for the latter tier.
+Two subscription plans were introduced—Radio Plus and Premium Radio tiers, both offering ad-free radio, unlimited song-skipping, and offline listening, with on-demand listening for the latter tier.
 In July 2013, AOL Radio updated the site's look to match that of its parent company Slacker Radio.

-AOL Radio was merged with Slacker Radio and discontinued on December 1, 2017.
+When LiveXLive acquired Slacker in September 2017, AOL Radio was merged with Slacker Radio and discontinued on December 1, 2017.
 In the years that followed, Slacker was changed to "LiveXLive" and as of October 6, 2021, it was renamed LiveOne.